Wes Lanhupuy

 Lanhupuy was the director of the Northern Land Council prior to entering politics.
 In 1983, Labor leader and Arnhem MLA Bob Collins nominated in the new seat of Arafura, allowing Lanhupuy to contest Arnhem at that year's election.
 He was narrowly defeated for preselection on the local ballot amidst a party factional conflict, but subsequently selected as the Labor candidate after the unanimous intervention of the federal executive of the Labor Party.

+Namesake

+Wesley was named after his grandfather Lanhupuy 1, a senior statesman of the Wangurri mala.

 Schooling

-Mr. Laynupuy attended Milingimbi School and Kormilda College in Darwin.
+Laynupuy attended Milingimbi School and Kormilda College in Darwin.
 He was a champion sportsman, captain of Pumarali (Lightning) House at Kormilda, sportsman of the year in 1971 when he was Darwin High School and Interschool High Jump Champion.
-At Kormilda Wesley was also assistant Scout master, a member of the C Men’s Basketball and A and B Grade Australian Rules teams.
+At Kormilda Wesley was also assistant Scout master, and a member of the C Men's Basketball and A and B Grade Australian Rules teams.

 Family

-Mr. Laynupuy met his wife Ms. S.D.
-Gurruwiwi at Kormilda.
+Laynhupuy considered David Burrumarra to be his adoptive father.

+He married S.D.
+Gurruwiwi, whom he met at Kormilda College.
 She worked with him in parliament and was a translator and writer for him.
-They had three children together Gabby, Lisa and Wesley.
+They had three children together, Gabby, Lisa and Wesley.

-Mr. Laynhupuy’s oldest son Gary Dhurrkay (4 March 1974 – 21 August 2005) was an outstanding Australian Rules football player playing for East Fremantle, Fremantle and North Melbourne and a community leader.
-He played in the 1994 and 1998 East Fremantle Premiership sides and 21 games for North Melbourne in the 1999 and 2000 seasons.
+Laynhupuy's oldest son Gary Dhurrkay was an Australian Rules football player.